 I wish to express my appreciation to Ministry of Agriculture, Livestock and Irrigation, Director, Department of Industrial Crops Development, and Department of Agriculture for their support in my study.
 I would like to thank to Magway, Minbu, Pakokku, and Thayet District municipality Agricultural Manager and staff as well as to all the farmers who participated in this interview.
 A Lot of thank to the Magway Division Manager and staff who kindness and careful in this study survey's journey transportation.
-I wish to express my mostly thank to my supervisor committee their kindness and good suggested for way of education.
+I wish to express my mostly thank to my supervisor committee their kindness and good suggestion for way of education.

-Department of Agriculture (DoA).
+- Department of Agriculture (DoA).
 2016.
-Statistical Yearbook, Ministry of Agriculture, Livestock and Irrigation

-- Myanmar Cotton and Sericulture Enterprise (MCSE).
+Statistical yearbook.
+Ministry of Agriculture, Livestock and Irrigation, Myanmar. - Myanmar Cotton and Sericulture Enterprise (MCSE).
 2012.
-Good agriculture practices in cotton production, Ministry of Agriculture and Irrigation, Myanmar. - Nyein Zin Soe.
+Good agriculture practices in cotton production.
+Ministry of Agriculture, Livestock and Irrigation, Myanmar. - Nyein Zin Soe.
 2000.
-The Role of Agriculture in the Development of Myanmar Economy, Thesis submitted to School of Public Policy and Management, Korea Development Institute.
-51pp. - Pye Tin.
+The role of agriculture in the development of Myanmar economy.
+Thesis submitted to School of Public Policy and Management, Korea Development Institute, 51.
+Korea. - Pye Tin.
 2006.
-Cotton in Myanmar, Myanmar Cotton and Sericulture Enterprise, Ministry of Agriculture and Irrigation.
-45 pp.
+Cotton in Myanmar.
+Myanmar Cotton and Sericulture Enterprise, 45, Ministry of Agriculture, Livestock and Irrigation, Myanmar.